 Juan came to EBSC in 2019 as interim office administrator where he is the first point of contact for clients.
 Born in Mexico, Juan received asylum in 2019 with EBSC’s help.
 Committed to LGBT advocacy, Juan has been active in the OLAS LGBT Sanctuary Project, providing community-building support to LGBT asylees.

 Abigail joined EBSC in 2016 as a Liman Fellow, focusing on the intersection of immigration legal services and mental healthcare for survivors of trauma.
 As a Staff Attorney, she represents clients in adjustment of status (green cards), naturalization, asylum, VAWA self-petitions, and Special Immigrant Juvenile Status.
 Abigail previously worked with immigrants and refugees at Yale Law School, where she earned her JD.
 She is an Advisory Council member for OLAS – LGBT Sanctuary Project.

 Alex started volunteering at EBSC in 2016 while completing his Law and Politics degree at Queen Mary, University of London.
 He then joined EBSC in October 2019 after completing an MA in international human rights law at Georgetown University.
 He primarily helps clients apply for affirmative asylum, residency and citizenship applications.

 Angela has been a staff attorney at EBSC since 2015.
 She represents asylum seekers, including unaccompanied minors.
 She is very grateful to work with the supportive and dedicated staff at EBSC and to serve the immigrant community.

-Irene received her JD with honors and a public interest law concentration from JFK University School of Law.
-She was awarded a fellowship with the National Center for Lesbian Rights and practiced as a tenant attorney before moving into immigration law.
-Prior to joining EBSC, Irene was a pro-bono attorney with the Southern Poverty Law Center’s Southeast Immigrant Freedom Initiative.
+Jaime received his JD with honors and a public interest law concentration from JFK University School of Law.
+He was awarded a fellowship with the National Center for Lesbian Rights and practiced as a tenant attorney before moving into immigration law.
+Prior to joining EBSC, Jaime was a pro-bono attorney with the Southern Poverty Law Center’s Southeast Immigrant Freedom Initiative.

 Shiori, an immigrant from Japan, began volunteering at EBSC in October 2012 while working on her bachelor’s degree in Ethnic Studies at the University of California, Berkeley.
 At EBSC, Shiori coordinates our DACA and Public Charge programs, organizes free citizenship processing workshops, and works on family petition cases.